bohblue2/REVIEW_PAPER/README.md

 # REVIEW_PAPER
 Summaries and implementation of papers on deep learning.

-Some reviews are in progress.
+(Some reviews are in progress.)

+> **Please note that these reviews are for my future self to look back and remember the materials on this paper without reading it all over again.**
+>
+> Thank you.